What is ElectroDermal Response?

 Where are you located?

 We are based in Chicago and travel to the preferred location of each client.

 The Discovery System is recognized by the FDA as an investigational device.
 Computerized biofeedback analysis is endorsed by many doctors here in the US, including Dr. C. Shang of Harvard University who has urged the medical community to make full use of this technology in order to gain knowledge of the body’s functions.
-Today, this technique is used in the most progressive institutions in countries throughout the world: Germany, France, England, South America, China, Canada, Australia, and the United States.

 Brain fog (i.e. confusion, forgetfulness or lack of focus)